-Antidepressants such as Paxil or Zoloft may be effective in managing the symptoms of social anxiety disorder.
-In addition, other types of antidepressants, such as the SNRI venlafaxine (Effexor XR) has been shown to be effective for this anxiety disorder.
-Benzodiazepines, such as Xanax or Valium may also help reduce feelings of anxiety in a stressful situation, however these drugs have a high propensity for abuse and addiction.
+Antidepressants may be effective in managing the symptoms of social anxiety disorder.
+In addition, other types of antidepressants, such as the SNRI has been shown to be effective for this anxiety disorder.
+Anti-anxiety medications may also help reduce feelings of anxiety in a stressful situation, however these drugs have a high propensity for abuse and addiction.

 Treatment for an Alcohol Use Disorder

 When seeking help for an alcohol use disorder the first step in the process of recovery will be the detoxification process.
-Alcohol detox should always be conducted in the safe and supportive medical detox environment.
+Alcohol detox should always be conducted in the safe and supportive detox environment.
 Alcohol detox can suddenly introduce serious health risks, such as seizures or the delirium tremens, so detox should never be done without appropriate supervision.

 Once the detox is completed, it is time to transition to treatment for the alcohol and social anxiety disorders.
 Both disorders should be treated simultaneously using psychotherapy, such as CBT and motivational enhancement therapy, medication, 12-step programming, and adjunctive activities that can enhance the conventional treatments.
 These might include recreational therapy, mindfulness, EMDR therapy, yoga, and hypnotherapy.

 Ken Seeley Communities Treats Dual Diagnosis in Palm Springs

-Ken Seeley Communities is an integrated alcohol and dual diagnosis treatment center serving Coachella Valley in California.
+Ken Seeley Communities is an integrated alcohol and dual diagnosis treatment center in California.
 At Ken Seeley Communities, great lengths are taken to match the needs of each individual client based on their particular substance of abuse or co-occurring mental health condition.
 For alcohol and social anxiety, a comprehensive approach to treating the co-occurring disorders would involve evidence-based therapies that are targeted toward social anxiety disorder.
 These include cognitive behavioral therapy, interpersonal psychotherapy, and exposure-based therapies.
 The alcohol use disorder should be treated simultaneously for the best recovery outcome.
 For more information about our recovery services, please contact Ken Seeley Communities today at (877) 744-0502.